lgatto/visualisation/highdimvis.md

 ## Proteomics examples

-Sample-level visualisations from
+Sample-level visualisations using data from
 [Mulvey *et al.* (2015)](https://www.ncbi.nlm.nih.gov/pubmed/26059426) *Dynamic Proteomic Profiling of Extra-Embryonic Endoderm Differentiation in Mouse Embryonic Stem Cells.*

-Protein-level visualisations from
-[Christoforou *et al.* (2016)](https://www.ncbi.nlm.nih.gov/pubmed/26754106) *A draft map of the mouse pluripotent stem cell spatial proteome.*
+Protein-level visualisations using data from [Christoforou *et al.* (2016)](https://www.ncbi.nlm.nih.gov/pubmed/26754106) *A draft map of the mouse pluripotent stem cell spatial proteome.*

 ## Hierarchical clustering

-Hierarchincal clustering start by calculating all pairwise distances between all features (or samples) and then clusters/groups these based on these similarities.
+Hierarchical clustering methods start by calculating all pairwise distances between all features (or samples) and then clusters/groups these based on these similarities.
 There are various distances measures and clustering algorithms that can be used.

 Plots prepared with `dist` and `hclust` from the `stats` package and `mrkHClust` from